RedMadRobot/Konfeature/README.md

 - convenient syntax for declaring configuration elements
 - the ability to separate configuration into different files for different features
 - the ability to make the configuration local-only during active feature development
-- support for multiple data sources for RemoteConfig
+- support for multiple data sources for remote config
 - the ability to view a list of all configurations and modify their values for debugging purposes
 - logging the value and its source when accessing the configuration, as well as logging non-critical errors